UK's Johnson battles to stay in job after top ministers quit

 Johnson’s grilling in Parliament was the first of two Wednesday.
 He was also questioned by a committee of senior lawmakers.

-Javid said the party needed “humility, grip and a new direction” but “it is clear this situation will not change under your leadership.”
+Javid said the party needs “humility, grip and a new direction,” but “it is clear this situation will not change under your leadership.”

 Mindful of the need to shore up confidence, Johnson quickly replaced the ministers, promoting Nadhim Zahawi from the education department to treasury chief and installing his chief of staff, Steve Barclay, as health secretary.

-But the resignations of more than 30 junior ministers and ministerial aides followed Tuesday and Wednesday, a trickle that risked turning into a torrent.
+But the resignations of more than 30 junior ministers and ministerial aides followed Tuesday and Wednesday.

 As Johnson dug in, critics accused him of refusing to accept the inevitable and of behaving more like a president than a prime minister by referring to his “mandate.”
-In the U.K.’s political system, voters elect a party to govern, not the prime minister directly.
+In Britain, voters elect a party to govern, not the prime minister directly.

 Former International Development Secretary Andrew Mitchell said late Tuesday that Johnson’s time was finally up.